fiatrete/OpenDAN-Personal-AI-OS/README.md

 This project is still in its very early stages, and there may be significant changes in the future.

+## **Updates**

+We have released the Jarvis Discord bot.
+You can now comunicate with Jarvis through Discord app on various devices.
+Check out the code and setup your own Jarvis Discord bot right away.
+See the [documentation](discord_bot/README.md) for the details.

 ## Intro video - What is OpenDAN?